 These sharks reproduce viviparously.
 This means that the embryo becomes fully developed inside the mother’s body.
 This contrasts with some other shark species that use oviparity (the female lays developing eggs that hatch externally).

-The female sharks are around thirty-two inches or eighty-one centimeters when they reach sexual maturity.
-In contrast, males are around twenty-four inches or sixty-one centimeters.
-They have a gestation period that is one of the shortest among shark species, lasting between 4.5 to 5 months.
 In one amazing recorded instance, a female bonnethead shark reproduced via parthenogenesis at a zoo in Nebraska, which means that the specimen used asexual reproduction without fertilization by a male member of the species.

 Threats

-At the moment, the bonnethead shark is classified as “least concern” by the IUCN.
-This is despite the fact that it has been heavily targeted by commercial fisheries throughout its life.
 In the Atlantic Ocean, along the coast of the Bahamas and Mexico, it is still a very common shark species.
-But, there have been significant declines in the Pacific along the coast of South America, where the shark has been labeled as “endangered.”
+But, there have been significant declines in the Pacific along the coast of South America.

-Facts about the Bonnethead Sharks
+6 More Facts About Bonnethead Sharks

 FAQs